Yes, seriously, there are women who are making money right now selling their breast milk!

 She originally tried to donate her excess milk to a local hospital, but was told they didn’t need it.

-Hudson has said that she wanted to earn a bit of extra cash in time for Christmas and this is why she started selling her milk online via breast milk websites.
+Hudson has said that she wanted to earn a bit of extra money in time for Christmas and this is why she started selling her milk online via breast milk websites.

 She sells her milk for £12.50 per 5 ounce bottle and has gained some regular customers.